wistaria/MateriAppsInstaller/docs/sphinx/en/source/about/info.rst

 Design Policies
 ------------------------------------------
-The design policy of the MateriApps Installer is as follows:
+The design policy of MateriApps Installer is as follows:

-1. Don't depend on special tools (shell, make, tar, etc. are sufficient).
+1. Do not depend on special tools (shell, make, tar, etc. are sufficient).

-2. Supercomputers are different from each other, so don't aim to make a universal installer, but make a separate script for exceptions.
+2. Supercomputers are different from each other, so do not aim to make a universal installer, but make a separate script for exceptions.

 3. As for the tools, if the package is already available for Linux (RPM Package, Debian Package) or Mac OS X (MacPorts), use it.

-4. The version of the application should be the same as `MateriApps LIVE!
-Necessary patches should also be the same as in the Debian Package for MateriApps LIVE!
+4. The version of the application should be the same as MateriApps LIVE!
+Necessary patches should also be the same as in Debian Package for MateriApps LIVE!

 5. Use a separate folder for each tool/application.
 Prepare a separate folder for each tool/application.